Ian0526/Kick/README.md

 # Kick

+Thunderstore deleted this mod, so here it is for those who know how to manually install it without their terrible, ad-filled UI.

 Disclaimer: I know semiwork is working on a kick feature, but this will suffice until then.

 Kick allows hosts (Vanilla or Modded) to kick players with a simple UI.
 Players **do not** need this mod, you can run a vanilla modded without worry now.